Top tech for tenants

 Every tenancy agreement should contain basic information about the tenant, the landlord, and their responsibilities.
 Make sure your written agreement includes:

 It should be emphasised here that if there are terms and conditions in the agreement which you don't understand, make sure the landlord or the agent clarifies them for you.

 Finally, if there are rules in your tenancy agreement which you consider unfair, get some independent advice.
 The Citizens Advice Bureau are a very good source of information.

 Remember, unfair rules, such as the landlord being able to access the property at any time and without due notice, are not allowed.
 They are not legally binding.

 When your tenancy agreement ends there are three different outcomes:

-Did you know that your normal monthly rent payments could help you to buy your dream house?
-Read Could renting a home be your first step on the property ladder? to find out how go to https://www.creditladder.co.uk/blog/-renting-a-hom...
+Did you know that your normal monthly rent payments could help you to get on the property ladder?
+Find out how here: https://www.creditladder.co.uk/blog/-renting-a-hom...